Proficient Deer Stalking Certificate Level 2 PDS2

 In Scotland, both PDS2 and DSC2 are used to demonstrate advanced deer management competence and are recognised in operational contexts, including by NatureScot.
 However, PDS2 benefits from structured external governance through UK Rural Skills, providing professional oversight and assurance.

-DSC2 does not have independent third-party accreditation, which may be a consideration as regulatory scrutiny increases under the Natural Environment (Scotland) Bill.
+have independent third-party accreditation, which may be a consideration as regulatory scrutiny increases under the Natural Environment (Scotland) Bill.

 HOW MANY VERIFIED STALKS DO I HAVE TO COMPLETE?